umlaeute/v4l2loopback/README.md

-One can avoid manually loading the module by letting systemd load the module at boot, by creating a file `/etc/modules-load.d/v4l2loopback.conf` with just the name of the module:
+One can avoid manually loading the module by letting systemd load the module at boot, by creating a file `/etc/modules-load.d/v4l2loopback.conf` with just the name of the module.
+This is especially convenient when `v4l2loopback` is installed with DKMS or with a package provided by your Linux distribution:

 ~~~
 v4l2loopback
 ~~~

-This is especially convenient when `v4l2loopback` is installed with DKMS or with a package provided by your Linux distribution.

-If needed, one can specify default module options by creating `/etc/modprobe.d/v4l2loopback.conf` in the following form:
+If needed, one can specify default module options by creating `/etc/modprobe.d/v4l2loopback.conf` in the following form instead:

 ~~~
 options v4l2loopback video_nr=3,4,7 card_label="device number 3,the number four,the last one"